prometheus-operator/prometheus-operator/Documentation/service-monitor.md

-The `endpoints` section of the `ServiceMonitorSpec`, is used to configure which ports of these `Endpoints` are going to be scraped for metrics, and with which paramters.
+The `endpoints` section of the `ServiceMonitorSpec`, is used to configure which ports of these `Endpoints` are going to be scraped for metrics, and with which parameters.
 For advanced use cases one may want to monitor ports of backing `Pod`s, which are not directly part of the service endpoints.
 Therefore when specifying an endpoint in the `endpoints` section, they are strictly used.